-"In every community kids are playing sports, and that risk of concussion is always there," said Fraser Horn, O.D., AOA SVS chair. "(Optometrists) need to be ready for these TBIs to come in."
+"In every community kids are playing sports, and that risk of concussion is always there," said Fraser Horn, O.D., AOA SVS chair. "(Doctors of optometry) need to be ready for these TBIs to come in."

-Because more than 50 percent of the brain is devoted to vision, optometrists are a crucial part of a multidisciplinary approach to care.
+Because more than 50% of the brain is devoted to vision, Doctors of optometry are a crucial part of a multidisciplinary approach to care.
 Studies have found concussed patients often display signs of vision problems, including accommodative disorders, convergence insufficiency and saccadic dysfunction, among others.

 Along with tests to determine likelihood of concussion following injury, practitioners are also crucial in helping rehabilitate patients' vision.

 Members can find the AOA Vision Rehabilitation Section's new Brain Injury Electronic Resource Manual(BIERM), a comprehensive resource to aid Doctors of optometry in evaluating patients with brain injury.

 The BIERM discusses areas of evaluation and assessment, including:

 Read more about optometry's role in concussion management in the September edition of AOA Focus.